rancher/rancher-docs/docs/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

 | project-owner | admin | monitoring-admin | RoleBinding within Project namespace |
 | project-member | edit | monitoring-edit | RoleBinding within Project namespace |

-In addition to these default roles, the following additional Rancher project roles can be applied to members of your cluster to provide additional access to monitoring.
-These Rancher roles will be tied to ClusterRoles deployed by the monitoring chart:
+In addition to these default roles, the following Rancher project roles can be applied to members of your cluster to provide access to monitoring.
+These Rancher roles are tied to ClusterRoles deployed by the monitoring chart:

 <figcaption>Non-default Rancher Permissions and Corresponding Kubernetes ClusterRoles</figcaption>